Project Title: National Army Museum Redevelopment

 Project Value: £17MILLION

 Founded in 1960 by Royal Charter, the National Army Museum was established for the purpose of collecting, preserving and exhibiting objects and records relating to the history of the Land Forces of the Crown.
-It is situated on Royal Hospital Road in the Royal Borough of Kensington and Chelsea and is the British Army’s central Museum, adjacent to the Royal Hospital, Chelsea and home of the ‘’Chelsea Pensioners’’.
+It is the British Army’s central Museum, adjacent to the Royal Hospital, Chelsea and home of the ‘’Chelsea Pensioners’’.

 The refurbishment opens up and extends the existing building, making it much more accessible and improving the flow of visitors around the exhibits.
 Additional exhibition space allows the display of many previously unseen items.
 Works included a new two storey extension with the changes providing dedicated education facilities for the first time.